andrew/ultimate-awesome/README.md

 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-rails](https://github.com/ruby-vietnam/awesome-rails) - A collection of awesome Rails libraries/app examples/ebooks/tutorials/screencasts/magazines/news.
 - [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
+- [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .